California's 30th congressional district: 2022

+2024 Results

 Historical district boundaries

-Before the 2013 redistricting resulting from the 2010 United States Census and the 2012 elections, the western Los Angeles County district was represented by Democrat Henry A. Waxman.
+Before the 2013 redistricting resulting from the 2010 United States census and the 2012 elections, the western Los Angeles County district was represented by Democrat Henry A. Waxman.
 From 2003 to 2013 the district included many of the cities and suburbs of western Greater Los Angeles, most notably Hollywood, West Hollywood, Beverly Hills, Santa Monica, Pacific Palisades, Malibu and Topanga, Calabasas, Agoura Hills, Woodland Hills.